 Choosing your wedding stationery can be a minefield.
-We’re not just talking wedding invitations, but the whole shebang – save the date cards, rsvp cards, thank you cards and all the rest.
+We’re not just talking wedding invitations online, but the whole shebang – save the date cards, rsvp cards, thank you cards and all the rest.
 You’ve also got to consider reception items such as wedding place cards and wedding favours… and this is all before the complexities of who to invite, where to seat them, how many to invite, and whether plus-ones are allowed!
 Although it may be tempting to go running for the hills, bear with us.
 Wedding correspondence is what builds the bridge between your guests and the big day itself.
 Once you’ve nailed your wedding cards, the rest will be a breeze.

 Finding your theme